 Talking freely about your feelings and experiences is really useful for young people.
 It shows them that everyone has challenges and difficult days, but they can feel comfortable chatting to adults about them – whether the problem they’re facing is big or small.
-Sometimes starting a conversation can be difficult, visit the Time to Change website for 5 ways to start a conversation about mental health.
+Sometimes starting a conversation can be difficult, visit the Mind website for information on helping young people open up about their mental health.

 Making time to talk and listen is probably the most important thing you can do.
 Try and make it clear that you’re really listening to the young person’s feelings, that you’re not judging them and you want to help.
 Heads Together illustrate the importance of really listening in their #mentalhealthminute campaign.

 You don’t need to have all the answers straight away.
 If a young person asks you a challenging question, explain that you need to find more information.
 Websites such as ChildLine, Talk to Frank or others listed on this site can help you find out more about young people’s challenges and issues.

 Compass Phoenix offers a range of free graduated training courses and support to schools on children and young people’s mental health.